 This is the reason why qualifying for a mortgage after short sale versus foreclosure is much beneficial for those who will want to purchase a home at a later date.

 Qualifying For Conventional Mortgage After Short Sale Versus Foreclosure

 Fannie Mae and Freddie Mac are the two mortgage giants that set mortgage guidelines on Conventional Loans.
 Fannie Mae and Freddie Mac have different waiting periods for a mortgage after short sale versus a foreclosure.

-- There is a four year waiting period after short sale to qualify for conventional loans
+- There is a four year waiting period after a short sale to qualify for conventional loans

-Fannie Mae and Freddie Mac classifies short sale and deed in lieu of foreclosures differently than standard foreclosure.
+Fannie Mae and Freddie Mac classify short sale and deed in lieu of foreclosures differently than standard foreclosure.

-Home Buyers who need to qualify for a mortgage with a direct lender with no lender overlays can contact The Gustan Cho Team at Loan Cabin at 262-716-8151 or text for faster response.
+Home Buyers who need to qualify for a mortgage with a direct lender with no lender overlays can contact us at Gustan Cho Associates at 262-716-8151 or text for a faster response.
 Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.